FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 When you get to Stewart Ave., make a left and about 2 blocks down, you'll see it on your right.

 Hunger pangs gets more than a few to leave before they want to so I recommend getting a meal in before you visit, because ‘immersive’ is the operative word with this Museum.

-If you think this is like other Mob things you’ve seen before, well then I got one word for you ...
+If you think this is like other Mob places you’ve seen before, I've got one word for you ...
 Fuhgeddaboudit!
 The Mob Museum is the best you’ll see on all things Mob in one of the most historical buildings in Las Vegas.

 As Oscar might say, “Only in Vegas baby!”

 The Museum host all kinds of different events.
 You can arrange group events as well as Wedding Packages.
 To get the skinny on these and all other info visit the Mob Museum website.